 Bertrand - Wyatt is a very small town located in the state of Missouri.
 With a population of 2,917 people and just one neighborhood, Bertrand - Wyatt is the 199th largest community in Missouri.

 Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Bertrand - Wyatt is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Bertrand - Wyatt is a town of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Bertrand - Wyatt who work in sales jobs (22.91%), office and administrative support (10.45%), and farm management occupations (9.29%).
+There are especially a lot of people living in Bertrand - Wyatt who work in sales jobs (23.61%), farm management occupations (9.49%), and office and administrative support (8.10%).

-One interesting thing about the economy is that relatively large numbers of people worked from their home: 8.66% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+Telecommuters are a relatively large percentage of the workforce: 8.62% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Bertrand - Wyatt is an extremely ethnically-diverse town.
 The people who call Bertrand - Wyatt home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bertrand - Wyatt residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Bertrand - Wyatt include German, English, Irish, African, and French.
+Important ancestries of people in Bertrand - Wyatt include English, Irish, German, African, and Scottish.

 The most common language spoken in Bertrand - Wyatt is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Polish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Bertrand - Wyatt, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.